In this article, I provide an overview of PDF proofreading mark-up using the stamping tool.

 However, if you’re a novice or lack confidence, you might prefer more formal training that introduces you to using proof-correction language correctly and clearly (whether on paper or digitally).

-In the UK, the SfEP and The Publishing Training Centre, to give just two examples, include onscreen mark-up as part of their distance-learning proofreading training.
+In the UK, the Chartered Institute of Editing and Proofreading (CIEP) and The Publishing Training Centre, to give just two examples, include onscreen mark-up as part of their distance-learning proofreading training.

-There is also some good, and free, online guidance on the Right Angels and Polo Bears blog under the Acrobat PDF archive.
-See also the Stamps and Working Onscreen archives on the Parlour.
+There's also some good, and free, online guidance on the Right Angels and Polo Bears blog under the PDF Mark-up for Editors tab.
+See also the Stamps and Working Onscreen archives on this blog.

 What does a stamped PDF proof look like?